BACKGROUND IMAGE: Ayvengo/stock.adobe.com

 Financial analytics software programs

+As the way information is now collected and analyzed presents a significant shift -- along with new challenges -- software can help reduce the complexity.
 Financial analysis software can speed up the creation of reports and present the data in an executive dashboard, a graphical presentation that is easier to read and interpret than a series of spreadsheets with pivot tables.
-Popular financial analysis software programs include:

-SAS Business Analytics - provides an integrated environment for data mining, text mining, simulation and predictive modeling -- a mathematical model that predicts future outcomes – as well as descriptive modeling, a mathematical model that describes historical events and the relationships that created them.
+- SAS Business Analytics -- provides an integrated environment for data mining, text mining, simulation and predictive modeling -- a mathematical model that predicts future outcomes -- as well as descriptive modeling, a mathematical model that describes historical events and the relationships that created them.

-IBM Cognos Finance - provides out of the box data analysis capabilities for sales, supply chain procurement and workforce management functions.
+- IBM Cognos Finance -- provides out of the box data analysis capabilities for sales, supply chain procurement and workforce management functions.

-MATLAB - allows developers to interface with programs developed in different languages, which makes it possible to harness the unique strengths of each language for various purposes.
+- MATLAB -- allows developers to interface with programs developed in different languages, which makes it possible to harness the unique strengths of each language for various purposes.